eclipse-openj9/openj9-docs/docs/shrc_diag_util.md

 -   `stale`
 -   `startuphint`

-Example output for a two-layer cache, with summary information only:
+Example output for a traditional cache (no cache layers: `cache layer = 0`), with summary information only:

 ```
-Current statistics for top layer of cache "myCache":
+Current statistics for cache "Cache1":

 Cache created with:
         -Xnolinenumbers                      = false